Deep Acne Scars

 Types of Indented Acne Scarring

-Ice pick scars are the deepest acne scar type.
+Ice-pick scars are the deepest acne scar type.
 They are characterized by being thin, deep and narrow.
 They are also the hardest scar type to treat because they are the deepest and affect so many layers of the skin.
+The more severe the acne scarring is, the harder it is to treat because it takes longer to treat and heal many layers that go deep into the skin versus treating a smaller, less severe scar that affects only the top layer of skin.
 The majority of atrophic scars are actually ice-pick scars, so if you have deep ice-pick scars realize you are not alone and there are ways to treat and help improve them.

 Medical News Today defines Pockmarks as, “deep scars on the skin that do not usually go away on their own.
 They are often caused by severe acne but can also be the result of skin infections or chickenpox.”